Bryant Fedden: Publications

 A photograph of an engraved glass decanter by Bryant Fedden featured in an article entitled "If your route is around the Cotswolds...a chance to look in on the rural craftsmen" in The Daily Telegraph on 10 August 1972.
 The article detailed information relating to that year's Guild of Gloucestershire Craftsmen Exhibition at Painswick, Gloucestershire.
 Note: The Guild changed their name to the Gloucestershire Guild of Craftsmen in 1984.

 Bryant Fedden featured in the January 1973 edition of Gloucestershire Life magazine.
-In the first of a series on Gloucestershire Craftsmanship, the article by N. Large, included the following from Bryant Fedden on his ideal:
+In the first of a series on Gloucestershire Craftsmanship, the article by N. Large, included the following from Fedden on his ideal:

 "My ideal is a craft workshop, embracing individuals with different skills, and so forming a pool of ability that can attempt any commission."

 On 15 June 1973, The Guardian ran an article entitled "West Country Craft" detailing an exhibition by the Guild of Gloucestershire Craftsmen at Foyles Art Gallery in London.
 In her article Hazel Shaw included the following: "...perhaps the highlight of the exhibition is the work of two associates: Bryant Fedden and Keith Jameson.
 Their work really holds the full flavour of rural Britain.
 Between them they are capable of working to a high standard in an incredible range of materials."
-Bryant Fedden was interviewed by Shaw and offers both a view of the way he and Keith Jameson were working then and their aspirations too:
+Fedden was interviewed by Shaw and offers both a view of the way he and Keith Jameson were working then and their aspirations too:

 "We like challenges, and we don't get enough of them.
 At the moment we don't feel extended.
 So often people want to use our workmanship to make replicas of something they saw in Harrods.
 We want the chance to be craftsmen of 1973...Sometimes people are prepared to pay up to £200 for a carved gravestone.
 We try to persuade them to erect a piece of sculpture instead, or a bench made of lovely reddish ironstone, or a fountain for the whole community to remember the deceased by."

 In 1976 Barrie & Jenkins published Geoffery Beard's International Modern Glass.
 The book featured two works by Bryant Fedden: an engraved plate glass door with abstract design and a Dartington glass plate engraved with the alphabet.

 Marcus Binney and Peter Burman produced a report on the role of churches and cathedrals with regard to the British tourist industry in 1977.
 Their report included the following: